xperiandri/Elmish.Uno/README.md

    In the code above, `Program.runElmishLoop` will set the window’s `DataContext` to the specified bindings and start the Elmish dispatch loop for the window.

-8. Create a WPF app project (using the Visual Studio template called `WPF App (.NET)`).
+8. Create an Uno Platform app project (using the Visual Studio template called `Uno Platform App`).
 This will be your entry point and contain the XAML views.
 Add a reference to the F# project, and make the following changes in the `csproj` file:

    * Currently, the core Elmish logs are only output to the console.
 If you want a console window for displaying Elmish logs, change `<OutputType>WinExe</OutputType>` to `<OutputType>Exe</OutputType>` and add `<DisableWinExeOutputInference>true</DisableWinExeOutputInference>`.
    * If the project file starts with the now legacy `<Project Sdk="Microsoft.NET.Sdk.WindowsDesktop">`, change it to `<Project Sdk="Microsoft.NET.Sdk">`